Resources

 FAROLeica

-How to Share FARO and Leica Scan Data with Clients Online
+How to Share FARO and Leica Scan Data Online

-FARO and Leica terrestrial scanners produce massive E57 and LAS files your clients can't open.
-Here's the pipeline from scan to browser-viewable delivery.
+FARO and Leica terrestrial scanners produce massive E57 and LAS files clients can't open.
+The pipeline from scan to browser-viewable delivery.

 April 12, 2026